The Ghosts of Beverly Drive: Release

 The band debuted the song in live performances leading up to release of Kintsugi.
 Its studio version premiered on March 9, 2015.
-The band promoted the song and album with a performance on the late-night program Conan.
+The band promoted the song and album with a performance on the late-night programs The Tonight Show Starring Jimmy Fallon and Conan.
+"The Ghosts of Beverly Drive" was a domestic alt-rock radio hit, reaching the top five on Billboard's Alternative Airplay and Rock Airplay rankings.